cfusting/conditional-growth/README.md

 ### Tracking and Metrics

-Metrics are captured by Ray in /tmp/[expname] where expname is specified in the run configuartion file, in the run function, by the paramater "name".
+Metrics are captured by Ray in /tmp/[expname] where expname is specified in the run configuration file, in the run function, by the parameter "name".
 You'll need to spend some time learning the Ray framework to become comfortable with this and other parameter choices governing the optimization process.
-The easiest way to view the metrics is to use tensorboard and will be described in the example below.
+The easiest way to view the metrics is to use Tensorboard and will be described in the example below.
 Here's a pretty picture:

 <img src="./docs/tensorboard_example.png" alt="Tensorboard picture" width="960" height="540"/>